National & General

 Guest-blogger Rebecca Sansom is joining NARP to write about the process of creating her new documentary, Trainsforming America.
 This film looks to spark a dialog about transportation in America, engaging the public about the many benefits of passenger trains.

 My parents have never been to Europe.
 They've pretty much lived in the South their whole lives.
 Which is fine, but I realized there was a disconnect when I was telling them about my travels, especially about taking trains everywhere.
 So, I decided to make a film to show my parents, and the many others like them, what it's like to live in a train culture.
-Fellow filmmaker and friend, Katie Chen, and I raised some money by doing a kickstarter campaign and then headed off to Europe to film trains and talk to train passengers.
+Fellow filmmaker and friend, Katie Chen, and I raised some money by and then headed off to Europe to film trains and talk to train passengers.
 We discovered that most people don't own cars, and that riding trains is just part of their everyday lives.

 Back in the U.S. we talked to Professor Richard Wener who is an environmental psychology professor at NYU Polytechnic in Brooklyn, NY.
 He has done a number of compelling studies about commuting and stress.
 For example, in one study he compared train commuters to car commuters.
 He brings up points that most people have never considered.
 Did you know that being stressed out on your daily commute to work can effect your whole day?
 We also talked to Petra Todorovich Messick, Director of America 2050.
 She outlines the benefits of adding more trains to our current infrastructure and the importance of thinking ahead knowing that our population is going to steadily rise in the coming 30 years.
 We talked to a number of American passengers, too, asking them if they would support more investment in rail service.